Lifesaving Help for Needy Jews

 - Winter care including warm clothing, footwear and blankets, and heating and cooking fuel

-- Physical assistance as well as companionship for elderly shut-ins through in-home care and visits
+- Home care as well as companionship for elderly shut-ins through in-home care and visits

-- A safe place to live, a biblically–based education, and vocational training for orphaned and abandoned Jewish children
+- Support for children, through camps, education, and vocational training for abandoned Jewish children

 Through this lifesaving work, our Isaiah 58 partners are truly fulfilling the biblical mandate "to share your food with the hungry and to provide the poor wanderer with shelter — when you see the naked, to clothe him…" (Isaiah 58:7).
 Please join us today in this ministry of compassion through a gift to Isaiah 58.